 Everyone seeks happiness, but true joy comes only from investing your life in others.
 Yes, we can get all kinds of projects done and get satisfaction from such accomplishments, but true joy comes like Paul tells us - from putting others' interests above our own (Phil.
 2:4).

-Registrants will receive an email on the release date containing links to the recorded session and its listening guide.
+Registrants will receive a confirmation email containing links to the recorded webinar and its listening guide.

 Would you say a topic is important if the Bible speaks about it over 300 times?
 If you do, then this subject "Thot-talk" is extremely important - to God and to us.
 It is so important, in fact, that Proverbs 23:7 states, As a man thinks within himself, so is he.
 If what we think makes us who we are, we need to examine very carefully what we think.

 Forgiveness.
 A subject so deep and wide, most of us flounder around in it, struggling just to stay afloat.
 To be honest, we’re in way over our heads, like ducks that haven’t quite gotten the hang of swimming.
 To make things worse, the people we rub against every day have a way of ruffling our feathers, and whether the pain goes deep or runs shallow, we have trouble smoothing those feathers by forbearing and forgiving.